 In such cases, people with autistic traits might not be able to read the situation and/or understand how someone else might be feeling.
 This makes social interactions much more challenging.

 The root of the problem might lie in the different ways that autistic children process spontaneous facial expressions.
 Autistic brains tend to take in all the details present in a scene, and this can make it hard to focus on facial expressions specifically.

 The child might also have trouble understanding the emotional meaning behind certain emotional facial expressions.

 Another theory put across by Dr. Judith Piggot, Director, UCLA

 A group of researchers from Tohoku University has studied how this happens, through a neural network model which reproduces the human brain as a computer.

 Children with a high

 The researchers think that this might be one of the reasons that an autistic person has trouble understanding and responding to other people’s simple and complex emotions, interrupting their facial expression recognition.

-Some other reasons why children with autism spectrum disorder find it difficult to identify facial expressions include:
+Some other reasons why children with

 - They might not pay attention to faces as much as other people do.
 This is because they are more interested in objects and might find social interactions overwhelming.